 It is a silent witness:

--to the past and present injustices that are experienced by Indigenous People on a daily basis,
+-to the past and present injustices that are experienced by Aboriginal and Torres Strait Islanders,

--to the need for a change in the attitudes of many non-Aboriginal people towards Indigenous People
+-to the need for a change in the attitudes of many non-Aboriginal people,

-- to the need for treaties between non-Aboriginal and Indigenous People.; the land has never been ceded.
+- to the need for treaties between non-Aboriginal and the First Peoples; the land has never been ceded.

 The first Vigil took place on Monday, 19thMay 1997, shortly after the reversal by a newly-formed Government of the proper recognition and respect for Aboriginal and Torres Strait Islander People.
 This tragic situation continues today.
 Now we see the need for acceptance by government of the Uluru Statement from the Heart, and the inclusion of an Aboriginal Voice in the constitution.

 A small number of committed people, mostly Quakers, still meet in the Mall for an hour in silence each week.

 The banner on display at the Vigil originally said: “Quaker Silent Vigil supporting Justice for Aboriginal Australians”.
 In 2002 ‘Aboriginal’ was replaced by ‘Indigenous’; then in 2012 ‘Indigenous Australians’ became ‘The First Peoples of Australia’ when Australia-wide Aboriginal and Torres Strait Islander people expressed clearly their preference for distinctive recognition of their Nations.

 Over the years, holes have been made in the banner by many hands taking turns to hold it, and they have been lovingly and firmly patched.